arcadefx/material-ui/README.md

 - `getScaleVal` - returns integer scaled value to fit resolution.
 Useful for dimensions and coordinates.
 - `getWidgetByName` - returns the array of a named widget.
 - `getWidgetBaseObject` - returns the base object of a named widget created with one of the above methods.
 It can be inserted into another container, group, scrollview and moved around, etc.  Example: rectangle_surface:insert( mui.getWidgetBaseObject("okay_button") )
+- `getEventParameter` - returns the event MUI widget parameters for the current widget.
+Get the event target, widget name, widget value ( ex: getEventParameter(event, "muiTargetValue") ).
+The value is set when creating a widget.
+See menu.lua for setting the values and mui.lua callBacks for getting values (example would be actionForSwitch() method).

 Remove widget methods - these will remove the widget by name and release memory:
 - `removeWidgetDialog`